 Key responsibilities of a Sous Chef

 The Sous Chef does similar work to the Head Chef.
-However, they work more closely with the rest of the team and have slightly less responsibilities.
+However, they work more closely with the rest of the team and have slightly fewer responsibilities.

 Their main duty is to assist the Head Chef in all kitchen activities.
 Whether it’s menu creation or staff supervision, the Sous Chef performs tasks they’re given by the Head Chef.
 Additionally, they run the kitchen in the Head Chef’s absence.